 - extensive research library resources on campus and online.

-To receive timely notificatins about the upcoming deadlines, defenses, TA/RA position opportunities, conferences, new courses etc., IIS PhD Program students (both continuing and incoming) need to be subscribed to UNT-ISDOC-L mailing list.
-To subscribe to the list, send an email to email@example.com with subject line blank and with "SUBSCRIBE UNT-ISDOC-L YourFirstName YourLastName" in the body of the message.
+To receive timely notificatins about the upcoming deadlines, defenses, TA/RA position opportunities, conferences, new courses etc., IS PhD Program students (both continuing and incoming) need to be subscribed to UNT-ISDOC-L mailing list.
+To subscribe to the list, send an email to firstname.lastname@example.org with subject line blank and with "SUBSCRIBE UNT-ISDOC-L YourFirstName YourLastName" in the body of the message.